wedesoft/opengl/README.md

 This is a short presentation about OpenGL

-Install librsvg2-bin and texlive-full and run make.
+Install librsvg2-bin, texlive-full, gcc, libglew-dev, and libglfw3-dev and run make.

 ![Final render](final5.png)